Classical Athens-Guided tour

 Useful Notes

-– Inside of the archaeological museum and at the archaeological sites it is forbitten any food or drink except water and it’s not allowed any pets.
+– Inside the archaeological museum and at the archaeological sites, any food or drink except water is forbidden and pets are not allowed.

-Τip : You can choose one or more from above suggested tours
+Τip: You can choose one or more of the above suggested tours

-Additional activities: We have variety of activities that we can offer you dear traveler depends on your interests, budget, available time.
+Additional activities: We have variety of activities that we can offer you, depending on your interests, budget, and available time.

 You might be interested in …